jundalisay/superb/content/en/research/hume/treatise/book-1/part-1/section-6.md

-Section 6: Modes and Substances
+---
+heading: "Section 6"
+title: "Modes and Substances"
+weight: 12
+image: /covers/treatise.png
+description: "Complex Ideas are Connected by Seven Kinds of Philosophical Relations"
+author: David Hume
+icon: /icons/hume.png
+---

-Modes and Substances are Just Simple Ideas Connected Together by the Mind Some philosophers:
+## Modes and Substances are Just Simple Ideas Connected Together by the Mind

+Some philosophers:

 founded so much of their reasonings on the distinction of substance and accident, and